 Accused Christchurch shooter changes plea to guilty- media reports

-The Australian man accused of killing 51 worshippers at two mosques in New Zealand in March last year entered a surprise guilty plea in court in Christchurch on Thursday, and admitted to all charges, media reports said.
-Brenton Tarrant, who appeared by video link, entered his plea guilty pleas at a special, hastily arranged High Court hearing in Christchurch on Thursday morning, state broadcaster TVNZ reported.
+The Australian man accused of the attacks on two New Zealand mosques last year entered a surprise guilty plea in a Christchurch court on Thursday to 51 charges of murder, local media reported.

-He also pleaded guilty to 40 charges of attempted murder and a terrorism charge, TVNZ said.
-In an attack broadcast live on Facebook, the lone gunman armed with semi-automatic weapons targeted Muslims attending Friday prayers in Christchurch on March 15, in New Zealand's worst peace time mass shooting.
+Brenton Tarrant, who appeared by video link in a special High Court hearing, also admitted to 40 charges of attempted murder and one terrorism charge, broadcaster TVNZ reported.
+Tarrant, 29, a suspected white supremacist, had previously pleaded not guilty to all charges and had been due to face a trial scheduled to start in June.

+The court will now sentence him on all 92 charges, but did not provide a date for that sentencing.
+Tarrant was remanded in custody until another court appearance on May 1, TVNZ reported.
+Due to a nationwide lockdown in place for the coronavirus outbreak, Thursday's court hearing took place with minimal staff, lawyers and media present.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)